ysndr/MSc-Thesis/chapter/methodology.md

 As the linearization process is integrated with the libraries underlying the Nickel interpreter, it had to be designed to cause minimal overhead during normal execution.
 Hence, the concrete implementation employs type-states[@typestate] to separate both states on a type level and defines generic interfaces that allow for context dependent implementations.

-At its base the `Linearization` type is just a transparent wrapper around the particular `LinearizationState` which holds state specific data.
+At its base the `Linearization` type is a transparent smart pointer[@deref-chapter;@smart-pointer-chapter] to the particular `LinearizationState` which holds state specific data.
 On top of that NLS defines a `Building` and `Completed` state.

 The `Building` state represents an accumulated created incrementally during the linearization process.